-Bind data to the ASP.NET Core TreeView control from any valid data source, such as XML, JSON, and JSONP.
-The tree data can be local or remote data and fetched using different kinds of adaptors like OData, OData V4, URL, JSON, and Web API.
+Bind data to the TreeView component from any valid data source in JSON format.
+The tree data can be local or remote and retrieved via various adapters, such as OData, OData V4, URL, JSON, and web API.

 Easily get started with the ASP.NET Core TreeView using a few simple lines of C# code as demonstrated below.
-Also explore our ASP.NET Core TreeView Example that shows you how to render and configure the treeview.
+Also explore our ASP.NET Core TreeView Example that shows you how to render and configure the TreeView in ASP.NET Core.

 @using Syncfusion.EJ2